UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problems.md

 These kind of problems, problems that are mistaken for systemic constraints, I like to call "Parasitic problems".<br/>
 Parasitic problems aren't really apparent at first glance, because our brain mistakes them for unchangable constraints of the system.<br/>
-These kind of problems can affect end products *dramatically*.<br/>If we don't recognize parasitic problems, they will sit there *FOREVER*, just beneath our code.
+These kind of problems can affect end products *dramatically*.<br/>If we don't recognize parasitic-problems, they will sit there *FOREVER*, just beneath our code.
 Like a dark, invisible parasite, putting a dull tax on efficiency.<br/>
-And what's frustrating, is that most of the time, we won't notice they even exist, because we mistake them for systemic constraints!
+And what's frustrating, is that most of the time, we won't notice that these problems even exist, because we mistake them for systemic constraints!

 --------------